Skip to Main Content

 Ordering foreign currency from your bank

-Most banks let customers order foreign currency in person, by phone or online, though you’ll need an account with them.
+Most banks let customers order foreign currency in person, by phone or online, though you’ll need an account with the institution.
 Processing usually takes three days or less, sometimes even the same day, but confirm the timeline with your bank.
 Many banks offer home delivery for a small fee — just factor in additional time for shipping.

 Exchanging money in an airport